Balian of Ibelin: Dispute between Raymond and Guy

-The Battle of Hattin
+Battle of Hattin

 Since al-Afdal's army had been allowed to enter the kingdom through their alliance with Raymond, the count now regretted his actions and reconciled with Guy.
 Guy marched north and camped at Sephoria, but insisted on marching the army across a dry and barren plain to relieve Tiberias.
 The army had no water and was constantly harassed by Saladin's troops, and was finally surrounded at the Horns of Hattin outside Tiberias early in July.
-In the Battle of Hattin that followed on July 4, Balian and Joscelin III of Edessa commanded the rearguard, but the crusader army was completely defeated.
-The anonymous text, De Expugnatione Terrae Sanctae per Saladinum Libellus claims that Balian, Raymond and Reginald of Sidon fled the field in the middle of the battle, trampling "the Christians, the Turks and the Cross" in the process—but this is not corroborated by other accounts, and likely reflects the author's hostility to the Poleins (a European born in the Levant).

-The defeat led to a changing of the guard in Jerusalem: King Guy was taken prisoner, and nearly every town and castle soon fell to Saladin.
+On July 4, the main battle commenced between the Crusader army and Saladin's forces.
+The Crusaders were organized into three divisions: the advance guard to the east, the main body in the center, and the rear guard to the west.
+Saladin's army, forming a rough V shape around the Crusaders, had its right flank to the northeast and the main body to the south, with a smoke barrier created by burning brush.

+As the battle progressed, the Crusaders faced severe challenges.
+Their infantry, suffering from dehydration, broke formation and tried to retreat towards the Horns of Hattin.
+Without their infantry, the Crusader cavalry engaged directly with the Muslims, attempting two attacks to break out of the encirclement.
+The first attack by the Templars and Hospitallers was unsuccessful, while a second led by Count Raymond initially broke through but was quickly sealed off by Saladin's forces, forcing Raymond to withdraw.
+The Crusader army became fragmented, and King Guy set up a royal tent at the southern Horn of Hattin as a rallying point.
+The battle continued into the afternoon, resulting in heavy losses, especially among infantry and Turcopoles, while few knights were killed and nearly all horses perished.

+The Templars and Hospitallers suffered the most, with 200 captured and executed for their ferocity.
+Among the prisoners were King Guy and other noble leaders, while Count Raymond and a few others managed to escape.
 Balian, Raymond, Reginald, and Payen of Haifa were among the few leading nobles who managed to escape to Tyre.
-Raymond and Reginald soon left to attend to the defence of their own territories, and Tyre came under the leadership of Conrad of Montferrat, who had arrived not long after Hattin.
+Raymond and Reginald soon left to attend to the defense of their own territories, and Tyre came under the leadership of Conrad of Montferrat, who had arrived not long after Hattin.
 Balian was to become one of his closest allies.
 Leaving Tyre, Balian asked Saladin for permission to return through the lines to Jerusalem to escort his wife and their children to Tripoli.
 Saladin allowed this, provided that Balian leave the city and take an oath to never raise arms against him.